orman112/blog/content/blog-markdown/resolving-conflicts-in-git/index.md

 date: "2019-11-06"
 tags: ["technology", "git", "vim", "walkthrough"]
 unsplash-image-id: "e1daGOrmkIk"
 description: "Resolving conflicts in git can be intimidating, and even more so if you plan on using a cli tool.
-In this post, I try and *resolve* (pun intended) some of those concerns."
+In this post, I try and resolve (pun intended) some of those concerns."
 ---

 There are quite a few ways to resolve conflicts in git, whether it's through the command-line or a GUI.
 In this post, I'm going to offer an opinionated solution using the command-line and, more specifically, using a tool called vimdiff (because I'm most familiar with the Vim interface).

 ## Set up Git config with your tool of choice

 The first thing you'll want to do is configure git to use the [mergetool](https://git-scm.com/docs/git-mergetool) you're most comfortable with.
 There are a number of options to choose from, including emerge, gvimdiff, kdiff3, meld, vimdiff, and tortoisemerge.
 For a complete list of tools and settings, simply run `git mergetool --tool-help` in your terminal.
 In this post, I'm going to use vimdiff.
-Now, I could do this by runnning `git -t vimdiff`, which would configure it as my tool for this session only.
+Now, I could do this by running `git -t vimdiff`, which would configure it as my tool for this session only.
 However, I want git to always default to this tool for any future conflicts.

 So, the first few commands that we'll run are: